LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-login-system-part-2-and-lobby.md

 ```

-This might look overwhelming at the first glance but its very simple.
+This might look overwhelming at first glance but its very simple.
 The script has a reference to a RoomListContainerTransform which is the transform of the Content and a reference to the RoomListPrefab. (you should go drag them into their respective fields).
 It also subscribes like the LoginManager to the server to recieve messages.